-An investment in shares of Common Stock is extremely speculative and there can be no assurance of any return on any such investment.
+An investment in our Units is extremely speculative and there can be no assurance of any return on any such investment.

-An investment in the shares of Common Stock is extremely speculative and there is no assurance that investors will obtain any return on their investment.
+An investment in our Units is extremely speculative and there is no assurance that investors will obtain any return on their investment.
 Investors will be subject to substantial risks involved in an investment in us, including the risk of losing their entire investment.